 - Stir in cooked pasta, cannellini beans and Parmesan cheese.
 Allow to heat thoroughly, about 3-4 minutes.

-- Right before serving, add a splash of fresh lemon juice and correct seasoning with freshly ground pepper and salt.
+- Right before serving, add a splash of fresh lemon juice and season with freshly ground pepper and salt.

-If you want to make this soup ahead, prepare all of the broth with the exception of lemon juice and cooked pasta.
+Make ahead: If you want to make this soup ahead, prepare all the broth with the exception of lemon juice and cooked pasta.
 Cook the pasta, but store it separately.
 When you are ready to serve combine them all in a saucepan and heat.

 Rich Minestrone Soup